-EU Court Clears ‘Stop TTIP’ Citizen Petition for Signatures
+Court Victory for EU Petition Against Trade Deal

-(CN) – The European General Court on Wednesday said a citizen petition to stop the EU’s negotiation of the Transatlantic Trade and Investment Partnership should have been circulated for signatures, finding it a legitimate foray into democratic debate rather than an interference in the legislative process.
+(CN) – Advancing a citizen petition to stop the EU’s negotiation of the Transatlantic Trade and Investment Partnership, the European General Court on Wednesday rejected claims that the petition interferes, rather than participates, in the legislative process.

 EU lawmakers designed the European citizens’ petition process as a way to give EU residents a say in policy-making.
 Groups can bring petitions asking lawmakers to act on issues important to them to the European Commission, which either rejects them as outside the legislative scope or approves them for signature-gathering.